deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 The DetectionData is a :doc:`data class </user-guide/vision/data-classes/index>` represents a CV object detection task in deepchecks.
 It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for an object detection task.
-The DetectionData class is containing additional data and general methods intended for easily accessing metadata relevant for validating a computer vision object detection ML models.
+The DetectionData class contains additional data and general methods intended for easy access to relevant metadata for object detection ML models validation.

 For more info, please visit the API reference page: :class:`~deepchecks.vision.DetectionData`